toarnabtrainer/Oracle_Notes/Join_Operations.md

 -- 6. Outer Join
 -- Outer join gives the non-matching records along with matching records.
 --     6 a.
 Outer Join - Left outer
---          This will display all the matching records and the records which are in left hand side table those that are not --          in right hand side table. select * from employee e left outer join department d on (e.deptno = d.deptno);
+--          All records from the left table and maching records from the right table select * from employee e left outer join department d on (e.deptno = d.deptno);
 --          Or
 select * from employee e, department d where e.deptno = d.deptno(+);